nkoehring/vuedt/README.md

 VueDT
 =====

-Crazy lightweight Vuejs Date and Time picker component, only 5kb minified and gzipped.
+Super lightweight Vuejs Date and Time picker component.

 This project is still in beta!
 ------------